 I forget how she doesn't know how to process and handle all of her big emotions yet.
 That even though she's articulate for her age, she hasn't emotionally matured yet.

 I already kind of forget how she felt in my arms, when I was rocking her at four months—so small and so helpless.

 Because now she is big and can do things for herself.

-When I set my third daughter down in her rock 'n' play when she was deep in sleep, I felt an urgent sense of panic to go into the archives and look through old photos of my oldest two to remind myself of that time in our lives.
+When I set my third daughter down when she was deep in sleep, I felt an urgent sense of panic to go into the archives and look through old photos of my oldest two to remind myself of that time in our lives.
 To remember what it felt like to be a mom of one.
 Then a mom of two.

 This morning, my moment of clarity came while rocking my baby girl.
 I still feel like a new, baby mom.
 While I'm not seasoned vet, I'm not really a "new mom."
 I'm a mom of four years and have a preschooler, a toddler, and a baby to prove it.

 But one day my babies will all be kids, then teenagers, then adults, and I'll close the chapter of my life when I had babies.
 I won't be this mom anymore.